Per- and polyfluoroalkyl substances (PFAS)

-Per- and polyfluoroalkyl substances (PFAS) are a large family of thousands of synthetic chemicals that are widely used throughout society and found in the environment.
+Per- and polyfluoroalkyl substances (PFAS) are a large class of thousands of synthetic chemicals that are used throughout society.
+However, they are increasingly detected as environmental pollutants and some are linked to negative effects on human health.

 They all contain carbon-fluorine bonds, which are one of the strongest chemical bonds in organic chemistry.
 This means that they resist degradation when used and also in the environment.
 Most PFAS are also easily transported in the environment covering long distances away from the source of their release.